jmix-framework/jmix/README.md

 - **dashboards-admin**, **dashboards-admin-ui** - allows user to create and edit dashboards and widget templates.
 - **dashboards-view**, **dashboards-view-ui** - allows user to see embedded dashboards.
 - **dashboards-browse**, **dashboards-browse-ui** - allows user to view a list of available dashboards.

+## 4.6 Chart widget restrictions <a name='chart-widget-restrictions'></a>
+For successful execution of the report on which chart widget is based, it is required:
+1. Grant user access to entities from the Reports add-on.
+2. If any entity is used in the report (for example, as an input parameter), grant user access to this entity.